sapanparikh18/random-data/README.md

 # Random Data Generator

 Have you ever wondered how hard it is to generate random but meaningful data!
-That's what this random data generator utility does.
+That's what this random data generator Java library does.

 It can create random person names, random state acronyms, and random addresses with latitude and longitudes.